-Vendor Goods and Services: For Assistive Technology, Community Transition Services, Remote Supports, Transportation (Public), Home Modifications, Vehicle Modifications, and the American Sign Language- English Interpreter Service, providers are reimbursed at the invoice cost for the service or equipment provided.
+Vendor Goods and Services: For Assistive Technology, Community Transition Services, Remote Supports, Transportation (Public), Home Modifications, and Vehicle Modifications, providers are reimbursed at the invoice cost for the service or equipment provided.
 DHS reimburses those services based on the cost charged to the general public for the service or equipment.